 Later, Lady Mary broke another record and was the first woman to fly a commercial plane when she became a pilot with the Dutch airline, KLM.
 Unfortunately, a flying accident during the Women’s Air Derby in 1929 left Lady Mary in declining health and she died ten years later, after living a full and adventurous life.

 Hanna Sheehy Skeffington (1877-1945)

-Johanna Mary Sheehy, an Irish women's rights activist, was born in Cork, 1877 into a politically active family.
+Johanna Mary Sheehy, an Irish women's rights activist, was born in Cork in 1877 into a politically active family.

 Hanna Sheehy was an excellent student, and became a teacher in Dublin, before marrying Francis Skeffington in 1903.
 The marriage did not settle Hannah, and Francis always encouraged her activism.
 In 1908, she founded the Irish Women’s Franchise League and was a founding member of the Irish Women’s Workers’ Union, fighting for women’s right to vote and women’s employment rights.

 Hanna was arrested a number of times between 1912 and 1915 for her militant behavior such as breaking the windows of Dublin Castle.
 In 1913, while in prison, she started a hunger strike for women’s suffrage.
 Under the Prisoner’s Temporary Discharge of Ill Health Act, Sheehy-Skeffington was released but soon arrested again for assaulting a police officer.